ipfs/specs/IPIP/0000-ipns-lagrange-replication.md

 To prevent old IPNS records from being replicated, the optional 5th step stated in https://github.com/ipfs/specs/blob/main/naming/pubsub.md#protocol should be followed.
 This should make replay attacks difficult to execute.

-IPNS records can contain inline CIDs, and Kubo specifically accepts arbitrary bytes for the `Value` field (See https://github.com/ipfs/specs/issues/273), so deliberately huge IPNS records could be distributed.
+IPNS V1 (Perhaps?
+Need clarification) records can contain inline CIDs, and Kubo specifically accepts arbitrary bytes for the `Value` field (See https://github.com/ipfs/specs/issues/273), so deliberately huge IPNS records could be distributed.
+IPNS V2 records explicitly don't have this problem as they have a max size of 10KiB (https://github.com/ipfs/specs/pull/319).

 IPFS nodes **must** check the current number of record holders before accepting to hold the IPNS record.
 Without this check, a record holder with a high threshold value could over replicate an IPNS record.